-Rosemary Riddell is an actor turned District Court judge, who also directs films.
-Riddell began her theatre career in the 70s at Downstage; in 2009, with a directorial CV that encompassed one short film (Cake Tin) and many plays, Riddell took the reigns of her first feature: The Insatiable Moon, featuring Rawiri Paratene as the charismatic resident of a halfway house.
+Rosemary Riddell is an actor turned District Court judge, who has also directed films.
+Riddell began her theatre career in the 70s at Downstage in Wellington.
+In 2009, with a directorial CV that encompassed one short film (Cake Tin) and many plays, Riddell took the reins of her first feature.
+The Insatiable Moon stars Rawiri Paratene (Whale Rider) as the charismatic resident of a halfway house, who claims to have a direct line to God.
 The film is based on a novel by her husband Mike.

 In both roles I have to make sure people are heard, but also that I’m fair, impartial and keep control.
 Rosemary Riddell, on being a judge and a film director

 The Insatiable Moon is the tale of a man with nothing but wisdom, joy and possibly a direct line to God.
 Arthur (Rawiri Paratene) wanders the streets of Ponsonby, where he finds perfection (Sara Wiseman) just as his community of boarding house friends faces threat.
 Producer Mike Riddell first wrote The Insatiable Moon as a 1997 novel, inspired by people he met while he was a clergyman in Ponsonby.
 The film’s extended development almost saw it made in England with Timothy Spall - before finally coming home, “on half a shoestring and a heap of passion”.